mrkrstphr/mrkrstphr.github.io/_posts/2013-11-27-decoupling-the-framework.md

 }
 {% endhighlight %}

 Look at that; seriously, look at that code!
 It doesn't know you're using Doctrine.
-It doesn't give a shit what you're using, as long as you give it something that conforms to `CustomerRepositoryInterface`.
+It straight up doesn't care what you're using, as long as you give it something that conforms to `CustomerRepositoryInterface`.
 So what does *that* look like?

 {% highlight php startinline %}
 interface CustomerRepositoryInterface